oroinc/documentation/backend/api/actions.rst

 -  **removeMetadataExtra(extraName)** - Removes a request for some additional metadata info.
 -  **hasMetadata()** - Checks whether metadata of an entity exists.
 -  **getMetadata()** - Retrieves |metadata| of an entity.
 -  **setMetadata(metadata)** - Sets metadata of an entity.
-This method can be used to completely override the default metadata of an entity.
+This method can be used to override the default metadata of an entity completely.

 .. _web-api--subresourcecontext-class: